Nexis-Network/homepage/content/docs/connect/connect-postgres-gui.md

 ---
 title: Connect a GUI application
-subtitle: Learn how to connect a GUI application to Exzo Network
+subtitle: Learn how to connect a GUI application to Nexis Network
 enableTableOfContents: true
 updatedOn: '2023-10-19T23:10:12.813Z'
 ---

-This topic describes how to connect to a Exzo Network database from a GUI application or IDE.
-Most GUI applications and IDEs that support connecting to a Postgres database also support connecting to Exzo Network.
+This topic describes how to connect to a Nexis Network database from a GUI application or IDE.
+Most GUI applications and IDEs that support connecting to a Postgres database also support connecting to Nexis Network.

 ## Gather your connection details